 I'm a PhD candidate in the Department of Linguistics and a Jackman Junior Fellow in the Jackman Humanities Institute at the University of Toronto.
 I work primarily within the intersections of semantics, typology and psycholinguistics.
 My dissertation committee consists of Suzi Lima, Barend Beekhuizen (co-supervisors) and Myrto Grigoroglou.

-Separately, I also conduct descriptive and theoretical work on semantic aspects of Macuxi (Carib), an indigenous language spoken in Brazil, Guyana and Venezuela.
-Thus far, these topics include pluractionality, space and motion.
+I am also broadly interested in language documentation, ethical fieldwork practices, and the description of understudied languages.
+Since 2019, I have been conducting descriptive and theoretical work on semantic aspects of Macuxi (Cariban), an indigenous language spoken in Brazil, Guyana and Venezuela, on topics including pluractionality, space and motion.

-56th Annual Meeting of the Societas Linguistica Europaea at National and Kapodistrian University of Athens, Greece in August/September
+August 2023: I presented my work on space in Macuxi (joint work with Francisco França Miguel and Isabella Coutinho Costa) at the 56th Annual Meeting of the Societas Linguistica Europaea at National and Kapodistrian University of Athens, Greece!